 I’m in Sydney for the Australian release of the new Royal Enfield 650 twins.
-During the next couple of days, I will be spending time in the saddle of both the 650 Continental GT and Interceptor 650 and will publish a full ride review soon afterward.
+During the next couple of days, I will be spending time in the saddle of both the GT 650 Continental and Interceptor 650 and will publish a full GT 650 ride review soon afterwards.
 In the meantime, let’s take a look at a special project Royal Enfield completed last year in collaboration with performance experts S&S Cycles.
-Nicknamed ‘Lock Stock’ this heavily modified Royal Enfield 650 twin is a purpose built, drag strip devouring beast.
+Nicknamed ‘Lock Stock’ this heavily modified Royal Enfield 650 twin is a purpose-built, drag strip devouring beast.

 First things first S&S cracked open the parallel twin to devise a way to extract as much power from it as possible.
 Before I delve into the details I can tell you they managed to almost double both the engine’s power and torque.
 That means that Lock Stock is good for around 100 horses and 84 Nm of pulling power.
 This was done by boring out the cylinders and fitting high compression pistons for an increased capacity to 865cc.
 They then swapped the stock cam for a performance version, ported the heads and increased the size of the throttle bodies and injectors.
 Adding power increases the risk of component failure so the con rods are now forged items.

 The engine work continued to the bottom end where you’ll find modified gears, a Translogic Intellishift quick shifter and race spec clutch.
 As if all that wasn’t enough S&S had one more power trick up their sleeve, a whopping big bottle of Nitrous Oxide.
 When the NOS tapped is turned on peak power is achieved around 7500rpm and there’s plenty of smoking rubber left sitting on the road.